The State of AI Search — March 2026 →

 Definition

-LLM Hallucination Mitigation encompasses the techniques, architectures, and practices designed to reduce false or fabricated information in AI-generated content.
-As organizations deploy AI for increasingly consequential applications, preventing hallucinations—confident-sounding but incorrect outputs—has become a critical focus.
+LLM hallucination mitigation encompasses the techniques, architectures, and practices designed to reduce false or fabricated information in AI outputs.
+As organizations deploy AI for consequential applications—healthcare, legal, financial—preventing confident-sounding but incorrect responses has become a critical engineering and safety priority.

 Examples of LLM Hallucination Mitigation

-• A healthcare AI uses confidence calibration to flag responses with low certainty for physician review, saying 'I'm not confident about this recommendation—please verify' rather than presenting uncertain information confidently
+• A healthcare AI using confidence calibration to flag uncertain recommendations for physician review rather than presenting them confidently

 Share this article